pdf-association/pdf-cos-syntax/README.md

 ## Learning PDF

 Although PDF files are technically binary, when first learning PDF or when manually creating targeted test files it is convenient to use  "pure text" PDF files.
-As a result it is more productive to have a modern development/IDE environment with features such as syntax highlighting, folding, Intellisense, go to definition, etc.
+As a result it is more productive to have a modern development/IDE environment with features such as syntax highlighting, folding, Intellisense, go to definition, find references, etc.

 A minimal PDF only requires binary bytes (>127) for the 4-bytes of the binary marker comment in the 2nd line of the file.
+When chosen carefully, this sequence of bytes can avoid the UTF-8 misinterpretation by VSCode.
 All other binary data, such as images or Unicode sequences, can be encoded using `ASCIIHexDecode` or `ASCII85Decode` filters, hex strings, literal string escape sequences, name object hex codes, etc.

+A productive learning environment also works best with _conventional_ PDF files with _conventional_ cross reference tables (i.e. those with the `xref` and `trailer` keywords).
+PDF files with either cross-reference (`/Type /XRef`) streams or object streams (`/Type /ObjStm`) have additional hurdles to understanding PDF.

 ### Alternatives